YaelAbbo/PickUs/README.md

 API_URL=[http://192.168.1.](http://192.168.1.)X:3000
 ```

-### 2: Build and Run the Application
+### 2: Build and Run

 ```bash
 # Run this from root path where docker-compose.yml is
 docker-compose up --build
 ```

-#### What happens behind the scenes?
+#### What should happen?

-A large QR code should appear in your terminal output.
+A large QR code should appear in your terminal output for you to scan.

 ### 3: Connect Your Device

-1. Scan the QR code from the terminal:
+1. Scan the QR code:

 - **Android:** Use the "Scan QR Code" button directly inside the Expo Go app.
 - **iOS:** Use the native Apple Camera app to scan the QR code, which will prompt you to open Expo Go.

-2. The app should launch on your screen
+2. The app should now launch on your screen